graphql/graphql-wg/GraphQL-TSC.md

 * There are two approvals by TSC members (not including the author)
 * The PR has been open for at least 72 hours

-Pull requests that change governance of the TSC (excluding the charter) must be open for at least 14 days, unless consensus is reached in a meeting with quorum of voting members.
+Pull requests that change governance of the TSC (excluding the charter) must be open for at least 14 days, unless consensus is reached in a meeting with quorum of TSC voting members.

-If consensus cannot be reached, a pull request may still be landed after a vote by the Voting members to override outstanding objections.
+If consensus cannot be reached, a pull request may still be landed after a vote by the TSC voting members to override outstanding objections.

 An exception is made for errata or to update meeting logistics.
 These may be landed immediately, provided all EasyCLA checks have passed.